AY2425S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 This functionality is controlled by the `CanteenFinderStartup` class where `startCanteenFinder()` would call `parseCanteenFinderCommand()`, a class level method, of the `CanteenFinderParser` class.

-`parseCanteenFinderCommand()` would then parse the command by the user and store them in an instance of the `UserFields` record which contains the attributes `isOrSearchType`, `userLocation` and `canteenCriteria`.
+`parseCanteenFinderCommand()` would then parse the command by the user and store them in an instance of the `UserFields` class which contains the attributes `isOrSearchType`, `userLocation` and `canteenCriteria`.
-This instance is then return back to `CanteenFinderStartup` in which its elements will be passed on to `CanteenFinder` class through `findNearestCanteen()` to begin the search.
+This instance is then returned back to `CanteenFinderStartup` in which is passed on to `CanteenFinder` class through `findNearestCanteen()` to begin the search.

 At the end, an instance of the record `NearestCanteenData` is returned to `CanteenFinderStartup` in which its contents would